 First, businesses will be increasingly carrying out audits of their existing systems, and investing in stronger and better cyber protection to deal with the threats that they know lie ahead.

 If this is something you need to address, do so as soon as possible.
 If you’re not sure where to begin looking, CyberArk Software and Cisco were some of the best rated cybersecurity companies of 2018.
+You can protect sensitive assets with 24/7 MDR services from Alert Logic, protecting across your organization and delivering unrivaled security value.

 #2: More Focus on the Internet of Things